 The biochemistry of proteins, carbohydrates, lipids, enzymes and coenzymes is discussed with an emphasis on the structure/function properties of biomolecules.
-A background of Biology 106, Biology 240 or equivalent is recommended, but not required.
+Biol 106 or equivalent is highly recommended prior to this course.
 Lecture, 3 hours per week; discussion session, 1 hour per week.